JianyuTANG/ftp-service/README.md

 # ftp-service
- a ftp service with both client and server
+ A ftp service with both client and server.

+### TO RUN